-But much may argue that the rain was a forceful rain that came through guns and grenades.
-However, since all African countries are now sovereign countries, with Nigeria 60years ago, let us say that the sovereign rain started since independence.
+But much may argue that the rain was a forceful rain that came through colonization.Since all African countries are now sovereign countries, with Nigeria 60years ago, let us say that the sovereign rain started since independence.

 So, since we know where the rain started, is it possible to know where and when our bodies would get dried?

 On October 1st, 1960, Nigeria gained independence.
 Sixty years after, can Nigeria be appropriately addressed as a nation or country?
 To get to the root of this question, we must clarify the two keywords, ‘nation’ and ‘country.’

 A. What defines a nation?
 Etymologically, the word nation comes from Middle English, nacion.
 It is borrowed from Old French nation, nacion, (“nation”).
 From Latin nātiōnem” (“Etymology of nation,” En dictionary).
 A nation, therefore, is “a historically constituted, stable community of people, formed on the basis of a common language, territory, economic life, ethnicity and/or psychological make-up manifested in a common culture” (“What is a nation?” en dictionary).